 If you are ready to make an investment in purchasing or building a home simulator, there is a lot of information out there.
 This guide attempts to bring that information together in a single place to help make the process easier.
 As you read, you’ll find our recommendations, created by polling the community, alongside thoughts from popular flight simulation content creators.

-Brand New to Flight Simulation?This guide is an expanded version of our Setting Up a Home Simulator Guide and is intended for simmers who are looking to upgrade their system, who want to make a larger upfront investment, or who are real-world pilots planning to use their simulator for training and proficiency.
-If you’re brand new and are still deciding whether or not flight simulation is right for you, start instead with our Setting Up a Home Simulator Guide.
+Brand New to Flight Simulation?This guide is an expanded version of our Basic Setup Guide and is intended for simmers who are looking to upgrade their system, who want to make a larger upfront investment, or who are real-world pilots planning to use their simulator for training and proficiency.
+If you’re brand new and are still deciding whether or not flight simulation is right for you, start instead with our Basic Simulator Setup Guide.

 Before We Begin...